lasvigas0701/YZU_web/README.md

 - This course teaches us the necessary Web programming skills, including HTML, CSS, Javascripts, PHP, MYSQL, Ajax, and data visualization for designing Web pages.

 ### Guidelines:
--Exams: Midtern and final exam questions and **MY** solutions are in this folder.
+- Exams: Midtern and final exam questions and **MY** solutions are in this folder.

 - Exercises: This folder includes all exercise that we did in class.
 Subfolder named "needApache" means that files in this folder need be opened via server.